 To make things easier, I recommend you search for Mexico City Airbnb and Vacation Rentals and rent a place close to the attractions you want to visit.
 You really don’t want to waste precious time commuting in Mexico City’s traffic!

 Day 2 & 3: Teotihuacan & Tula

-From Mexico City there are basically three ways of reaching the Teotihuacan ruins (and no, contrary to popular belief, these are definitely NOT Aztec ruins): Tour bus, private car and public transportation.
+From Mexico City, there are basically three ways of reaching the Teotihuacan ruins (and no, contrary to popular belief, these are definitely NOT Aztec ruins): Tour bus, private car, and public transportation.

-The tour bus will take you to the Guadalupe Basilica and to the ruins, although you will only have a couple of hours to explore the place (which are definitely not enough), it will cost 400 pesos per person with lunch included.
+The tour bus will take you to the Guadalupe Basilica and to the ruins, although you will only have a couple of hours to explore the place (which is definitely not enough), it will cost 400 pesos per person with lunch included.

 A private car is a good option depending on the number of people in your party and whether the car is a rental or not, hiring a driver for the day will set you back 1000 pesos or more.

 My best suggestion is for you to take the Metro to the “Terminal del Norte” and take a local bus to get to the ruins.
 The cost is about 50 pesos per person and it takes about 40 to 70 minutes depending on traffic, buses depart to the ruins every 30 minutes.

 Once you reach the ruins of Teotihuacan, you can climb all the Pyramids of this site (something that cannot be said of the Mayan Pyramids!).

 From the same “Terminal del Norte” you can also take a day trip to Tula the next day to see the impressive Atlantes of the Toltec Civilization or if you wanna do something different, go to Xochimilco to see the ancient Aztec canals.